 How to Get From Berlin Airport to City Center: Stress-Free Tips (2023)

-Note: I recently noticed that even the airport’s website wasn’t accurate about some of the trains that do and do not go to Berlin Brandenburg terminals 1-2, so I check routes often and update this article as often as I can.
+Note: I recently noticed that even the airport’s website wasn’t accurate (!!!) about some of the trains that do and do not go to Berlin Brandenburg terminals 1-2.
+Since I live in Berlin, I check routes often and update this article as often as I can.

 How many airports are in Berlin?